carlotaval/HDX-MS-MD_Master_thesis/README.md

 Scripts are store within 3 folders.
 If _q in the name, then the scripts are meant to be sent to queue
 * Molecular dynamics.
 This scripts produce the simulations
 * Descriptors.
 This generate the bonds and the rest of the descriptors
 * Analysis.
-This stores the creation of the dataframe, the transformation of the HDX data to gibbs, the creation of models.
+This stores the creation of the dataframe, the transformation of the HDX data to gibbs, and the .py files with all the funcions

-  It also stores jupyter notebooks to runned some of the functions as well as to generate the plots
+### Results
+In the main 3 jupyter notebooks contain
+* the analysis done for the descriptors (hbonds punctuaction, rmsd... ---- 'preliminar_analysis'
+* the models creation ---- models_final
+* the models analysis ---- analisis_modelos